-Lang, who did an Elev8d workout before training and games with his club team, says he noticed big differences.
+Lang, who did an Elev8d Fitness workout before training and games with his club team, says he noticed big differences.

-“[During workouts] I noticed that I was ready to go a lot faster,” Lang said.
+“[During workouts] I noticed that I was ready to go a lot faster,” Lang says.
 “I used to need the first 5 to 15 minutes of a game to loosen up.
 But having those muscles activated helped a lot.
 I definitely plan on using it before lacrosse from now on.”